lightning/bolts/03-transactions.md

 ### Trimmed Outputs

-Each peer specifies `dust_limit_satoshis` below which outputs should not be produced; these outputs are termed "trimmed".
+Each peer specifies a `dust_limit_satoshis` below which outputs should not be produced; these outputs that are not produced are termed "trimmed".
 A trimmed output is considered too small to be worth creating and is instead added to the commitment transaction fee.
 For HTLCs, it needs to be taken into account that the second-stage HTLC transaction may also be below the